atharva18-hue/LMS-Spring-Boot-Project/README.md

 * /transaction/all--> gives a list of all transactions in the system (ADMIN)
 * /transaction/issueBook--> issues a book(STUDENT)
 .....
-## Author and Developed by
+## Author
-Saikat Chakraborty
+Atharva Chavhan
+Gmail: atharvachavhan18@gmail.com